Martha K. Wilson

 Human Resources Services

 Martha Wilson provides a wide variety of services and guidance to all levels of staff in the California public sector, specializing in County Government.
+She conducts complex workplace investigations for public and private employers.

 Martha has managed disciplinary and grievance processes and developed labor strategies with executive and elected officials throughout County government.
 She has experience in preparing for negotiations and has negotiated at the bargaining table.
 She has an in-depth knowledge of the budget process and is an expert in human resources functions, including recruitment and retention, on-boarding, classification and compensation, discipline, training development and delivery, benefits, risk management, and disaster preparedness and response.